khalil-badal/Experiment-1/Item 2.md

+# EMOTICON PROBLEM: Create a function that changes specific words into emoticons.
+Given a sentence as a string, replace the words smile, grin, sad and mad with their corresponding emoticon:

 #Start

-#Start by creating a word replacement function
 def replace_words_with_emoticons(sentence):
-    """
-    Replace specific words in the sentence with emoticons.
-    """

     # Define a dictionary that maps words to emoticons
     emoticons = {
         'smile': ':)',